Skip to content

 Click to show Chi-Square Test Terms and Definitions example problem

-Which one of the following chi-square (χ²) terms correspond to the defintion 'if this value is large, then there is stronger evidence in favor of the alternative hypothesis, Ha'.
+Which one of the following chi-square (χ²) terms correspond to the defintion 'the bigger this number, the smaller the p-value'.

 True/False Statements on Chi-Square Tests